Conan (talk show): International syndication

 In Australia, the program was aired on GO!, a multichannel of the Nine Network from August 2012 following the 2012 Olympic Games but eventually dropped by GO! mid-2014.
-Originally it was intended to screen within 12 hours after its original U.S. broadcast at 11:30pm weeknights,.
+Originally it was intended to screen within 12 hours after its original U.S. broadcast at 11:30pm weeknights.
 The Comedy Channel which aired the previous versions of Conan's shows announced it would not air the program as the Nine Network had exclusive rights to Time Warner programs.
 Between November 2010 to July 2012, Conan was aired on GEM.

 In Israel, the program began airing in early 2011 on the newly launched Comedy Central Israel channel. episodes were aired 4–5 days after their original TBS broadcasts.
-However, the channel has discontinued airing Conan in October 2011.
+However, the channel discontinued airing Conan in October 2011.

 From November 8, 2010, to August 30, 2013, the program aired in Canada on cable channel The Comedy Network on Monday to Thursday nights (Tuesday to Friday mornings) at midnight ET/PT, with a repeat on broadcast network CTV at 1:07 a.m. local time.
 The program was only initially announced for CTV, leading to some concern about the unusually late time slot, two hours after its airing in the United States for viewers in the Eastern Time Zone (the program airs on CTV Atlantic at 1:05 a.m.
 AT / 12:05 a.m.
 ET).
 This is due to local and national newscasts in the 11:00 p.m. hour, and CTV's commitments to The Daily Show with Jon Stewart at 12:05 a.m. and The Colbert Report at 12:35 a.m.
 CTV executives later said the program would likely air earlier on The Comedy Network, which is owned by CTV.
 However, that channel also had a conflict, since it has long aired both Daily and Colbert during the 11:00 p.m.
 ET hour, simulcasting the Comedy Central feed.

 The Comedy Network then attempted to move up both programs to 10:00 p.m.
 ET beginning in September 2010, presumably to make room for Conan at 11:00; however, there were intermittent "technical difficulties" with getting the shows in time for the earlier airing, particularly for a series of special live Daily episodes in late October, which meant re-runs were aired in their place.
 After viewer complaints about the missed episodes, Comedy elected to move both shows back to their previous timeslots, meaning that Conan was rescheduled on that channel to midnight, on a one-hour delay from TBS.
 On September 3, 2013, Much Music began broadcasting the program every Monday to Thursday at 11 p.m.
 ET (8 p.m.
 Pacific), though it was moved back to its time-delayed midnight airing the following month.
 The repeat on CTV was moved to 1:37 a.m.